startnine/start9/README.md

 | ReactOS       | Broken        | Silently crashes on startup|

 ### Dependencies and Frameworks
-[These should be resolved by NuGet, but we want this to look longer or whatever]
+[These should be resolved by NuGet, however here's the list just incase]
 - Runtime
   - .NET Framework 4.0
   - WPF